obsidian/orion/README.md

 Orion allows you to easily add routes, groups, and middleware in order to construct your application's routing layer.

+## Purpose

+The purpose of the Orion router is to connect URLs to code.
+It provides a flexible and comprehensive DSL that will allow you to cover a variety of use cases.
+In addition, Orion will also generate a series of helpers to easily reference the defined paths within your application.

 ## Installation

 Add this to your application's `shard.yml`: